lukaszkuczynski/search_my_bio/README.md

 ## Profiling
 You can define CV profiles using `profiles.yml` file.
 Then the generated CV will contain only selected projects.
 The exemplary profiles definition file is included in the repo.

-# Web browser
-to be reimplented..

-## API usage
- - Query for match on every field of document `/api/search?q=queried_text` returns list of documents matching `queried_text`